Last Updated on January 3, 2022 by Grow with Bovees

 Hydrangeas tend to bloom in the summer, and last almost throughout the fall.
 But this also depends on the variety of hydrangea—take hydrangea macrophylla as an example, which flowers from late May to midsummer in the south, and hydrangea paniculata that flowers from late spring to early summer.

-Pruning plays an important role in determining when your hydrangeas will bloom, because pruning certain types of hydrangeas can delay the flowering season.
+Pruning plays an important role in determining the quality of your hydrangea blooms, because pruning certain types of hydrangeas can delay the flowering season.
 This is one of the reasons why you should do some research, and select the variety of hydrangea that’s right for your neck of the woods.

-Hydrangeas are beloved shrubs that offer big, colorful blooms.
+Hydrangeas are beloved shrubs that offer lush foliage, and big, colorful blooms.
 Even though they grow in most places you plant them, remember that they are acid loving plants, and they really thrive when you have the correct soil acidity.
 Please try to use organic fertilizers whenever possible.
 They do need to be properly cared for, and will appreciate the addition of poultry manure from time to time.

 The three hydrangea fertilizer products mentioned on this list contain the right ingredients to make your plants bloom well season long.